-- a.
-The leave must not unduly disrupt the operation of the Board or school.
-Such leave must be taken in semester blocks; - b.
-The leave of absence must be for the purpose of receiving additional educational training or engaging in other activities that will benefit the instructional program and/or the operation of the school or the Board.
-Said leave will not be approved for an employee who wishes to receive training for a position or job outside of education; - c.
-An employee requesting leave must be a tenured employee and have at least five (5) years of service as an employee of the Board; and - d.
-Request for such a leave of absence must be made on the leave request form developed by the Superintendent, with all requested information provided.
+- The leave must not unduly disrupt the operation of the Board or school.
+Such leave must be taken in semester blocks; - The leave of absence must be for the purpose of receiving additional educational training or engaging in other activities that will benefit the instructional program and/or the operation of the school or the Board.
+Said leave will not be approved for an employee who wishes to receive training for a position or job outside of education; - An employee requesting leave should be a tenured employee and have at least five (5) years of service as an employee of the Board, unless specific circumstances warrant that it is in the best interest of students to deviate from the five-year service requirement as approved by the Superintendent or his or her designee; and - Request for such a leave of absence must be made on the leave request form developed by the Superintendent, with all requested information provided.

 The Board retains the sole discretion to approve the request for such leave and may consider the extent of disruption to the Board, benefits to the school system that will be derived as a result of the leave, the ability to secure a suitable substitute for the period of leave, length of service of the employee requesting leave, and any other factor the Board deems appropriate.
-Except as provided to the contrary by applicable law, the employee shall not be entitled to return to the same position held before the commencement of leave, and may be assigned to a different work location or position upon return from the leave at the discretion of the Board.
+Except as provided to the contrary by applicable law, the employee shall not be entitled to return to the same position held before the commencement of leave and may be assigned to a different work location or position upon return from the leave at the discretion of the Board.